-Tsunamis are rare natural disasters largely affecting coastal towns, villages and lands.
+Tsunamis are rare natural disasters largely affecting coastal towns, villages, and lands.
 These massive series of waves travel fast and get larger in appearance in shallow water.
-Learn more about how a tsunami forms, what it looks like, and how to protect yourself with these fun facts.
+Learn more about how a tsunami forms, what it looks like, and how to protect yourself with these fun tsunami facts suitable for kids.

 Several environmental factors and scenarios cause a tsunami and shape how damaging it will be.
 It can be caused by a variety of factors including an earthquake, a meteor crashing into the ocean, volcanic eruptions or even a landslide.
 Learn interesting facts about how often tsunamis occur, how large they are and how often they happen.